Fuyukai/asyncqlio/docs/source/hilvl/sessions.rst

 There are several methods used: :meth:`.Session.add`, :meth:`.Session.merge`, and :meth:`.Session.remove` are the high level methods.

- - :meth:`.Session.add` is used for new rows, or rows that have been retrieved from a query
+ - :meth:`.Session.add` is used for new rows, or rows that have been retrieved from a query.

- - :meth:`.Session.merge` is used for rows that already exist in the database
+ - :meth:`.Session.merge` is used for rows that already exist in the database.

  - :meth:`.Session.remove` is used to delete rows that exist in the database.